tearust/tapp-tutor/OrbitDb.md

 The [[App_AES_Key]] is stored inside the [[State_Machine]] which is consider the top security of the whole TEA Project network.
 When a new applicaiton host instance starts, it will request such a AES key to the [[State_Machine]].
 After a restricted scurity check, the instance can receive such AES key.
 Because the AES key only live inside enclave (both state machine or hosting nodes.), it is unknown to outside world.

 # Sync
 For every TApp, there are multiple hosting nodes.
-Every node has their own OrbitDB instance running inside the node (outside of [[enclave]]).
-They sync with each other using the standard OrbitDb sync algorithm.
-Please read https://orbitdb.org for more detial on sync.
+Every node has their own OrbitDB instance running inside the node (outside of the [[enclave]]).
+They sync with each other using the standard OrbitDB sync algorithm.
+Please read https://orbitdb.org for more details on the sync method.

-Because all of these instances share the same [[App_AES_Key]], the data would be the same across all nodes.
-They can take the advantage of duplication of IPFS/OrbitDB.
+Because all of these instances share the same [[App_AES_Key]], the data is the same across all nodes as they take advantage of the duplication provided by IPFS/OrbitDB.

 # Cost
-Since OrbitDB lives outside of [[enclave]] and stored on hard disk(actually IPFS).
-It would be much cheaper than the [[State_Machine]], as the [[State_Machine]] data stays inside the RAM of [[encoave]].
-Of course, the [[State_Machine]] would be a much limited resource and much more expensive than hard disk outside of enclave.
+Since OrbitDB lives outside of the [[enclave]] and is stored on a hard disk (actually IPFS), using it would be much cheaper compared to the [[State_Machine]] (whose data stays inside the RAM of the [[enclave]]).
+Of course, the [[State_Machine]] would be a much more limited resource and be much more expensive than hard disk space outside of the enclave.

 # Eventual consistency
-OrbitDB provides [**eventual consistency**](https://en.wikipedia.org/wiki/Eventual_consistency).
-Which means you could get temporary inconsistency across all nodes.
-Your TApp has to handle this sceanario in the business and UI logic.
+OrbitDB provides [**eventual consistency**](https://en.wikipedia.org/wiki/Eventual_consistency), which means you could get temporary inconsistency across all nodes.
+Your TApp has to handle this possible scenario in its business and UI logic.

-If your data is very time sensitive that requires [**strong consistency**](https://en.wikipedia.org/wiki/Strong_consistency), please use more expensive [[State_Machine]] instead.
+If your data is very time sensitive and requires [**strong consistency**](https://en.wikipedia.org/wiki/Strong_consistency), please use the more expensive [[State_Machine]] instead.